Orthogonal-Research-Lab/Models-for-Data-Recycling/README.md

 ThinkSpace for Reproducibility Pipeline:

-* merge with reproducibility factors.
+* merge with reproducibility factors (primary, secondary, and tertiary dataset creation).

-* how do we encourage reproducibility in data reuse (consistent outcomes/results, not just procedures).
+* how do we encourage reproducibility in data reuse (consistent outcomes/results, not just procedures)?

+* can we prepaare a preprint on this?